Neutrino-nucleus interactions and the determination of oscillation parameters: Dependence of oscillation parameters on the description of nuclear effects

-\paragraph*{Fit to the data} Using these results, \textcite{Meloni:2012fq} performed a $\chi^2$ analysis to reproduce the allowed regions of the $(\sin^2 2\theta_{13},\delta_{CP})$-plane as shown in Fig.5 of \textcite{Abe:2013hdq}, based on a complete three-neutrino analysis of the experimental data shown in Fig. 4 of the same paper, marginalising over all parameters not shown in the confidence regions.
+\paragraph*{Fit to the data} Using these results, the authors of Ref.~\cite{Meloni:2012fq} performed a $\chi^2$ analysis to reproduce the allowed regions of the $(\sin^2 2\theta_{13},\delta_{CP})$-plane as shown in Fig. 5 of Ref.~\cite{Abe:2013hdq}, based on a complete three-neutrino analysis of the experimental data shown in Fig. 4 of the same paper, marginalising over all parameters not shown in the confidence regions.
 As external input errors, the following list of parameters was used: 3\% on $\theta_{12}$ and $\Delta m^2_{sol}$, 8\% on $\theta_{23}$ and 6\% on $\Delta m^2_{atm}$.
 In addition, a constant energy resolution function $\sigma(E_\nu)=0.085$ was used and, for simplicity, a 7\% normalization error for the signal and 30\% for the backgrounds were adopted.
 The energy calibration errors were fixed to $10^{-4}$ for the signal and $5\cdot 10^{-2}$ for the backgrounds; normalization and energy calibration errors were taken into account in evaluating the impact of systematic errors in the $\chi^2$ computation.\\ Assuming a normal hierarchy spectrum, the best-fit point from the fit procedure is: \bea \sin^2(2\theta_{13})=0.126 \ \ , \ \ \delta_{CP} = 0.45 \eea with $\chi^2_{min} = 19.8$.
 Compared to the official release, the best fit points are in quite good agreement.

-The same procedure was then applied to determine $\theta_{13}$ using the RPA-2p2h cross sections described by \textcite{Martini:2009uj}.
+The same procedure was then applied to determine $\theta_{13}$ using the RPA-2p2h cross sections described in Ref.~\cite{Martini:2009uj}.
 In doing that, the cross sections were normalized to the ND events and then the number of oscillated events (and related backgrounds) were computed, and compared with the experimental T2K data.
-Assuming that the energy dependent efficiencies computed in the previous Section are exactly the same, since they are a property of the SK detectors and therefore independent of the cross section model and considering that the CC RPA-2p2h cross section is a bit larger than the RFGM cross section, a larger bin-to-bin rates was obtained, for a total of 33 events (signal plus backgrounds).
-It is clear that larger rates need smaller $\theta_{13}$ to reproduce the data (the effect of the CP phase $\delta$ is negligible with such a statistics).
-The best fit point is: \bea \sin^2(2\theta_{13})=0.08 \ \ \ , \ \ \ \delta_{CP} = 0\,, \eea with $\chi^2_{min} = 19.2$.
-To make a more direct comparison on $\theta_{13}$ between RFGM and RPA-2p2h results, in Fig.~\ref{chi2} we show the function $\chi^2-\chi^2_{min}$, computed marginalizing over all other oscillation parameters (including $\delta_{CP}$).
-At 1$\sigma$ level, the following result was obtained:
+Assuming that the energy dependent efficiencies computed in the previous section are exactly the same, since they are a property of the SK detectors, and therefore independent of the cross section model, and considering that the CC RPA-2p2h cross section is a bit larger than the RFGM cross section, a larger bin-to-bin rate was obtained, for a total of 33 events (signal plus backgrounds).